stef-cruz/personal-docs/gem-development.md

 - Try to instantiate your gem’s client.
 `client_fitbit = ::Kitman::Integrations::Fitbit.new`

+Note: if there are required files, make sure the path matches the one in the /opt/ folder inside the container, or else the rails console won't find the required files that the client might need to run and throw a NameError.
+To troubleshoot this, try and load the file e.g. `load '/opt/petfinder/lib/petfinder/client.rb'` and then instantiate the client.

 - Remove volume when done.
 `bundle exec kitman lde volume remove fenway --name gem-name`